Improvisation for Classically-Trained Pianists

 Songs Included

-Ach du lieber Augustin • Advance Australia Fair • After the Ball • All Through the Night • Amazing Grace • Annie Laurie • Auld Lang Syne • Aura Lee • Away in a Manger • Banana Boat Song • Beautiful Dreamer • Botany Bay • Brahms’ Lullaby • Casta Diva • Click Go the Shears • Country Gardens • Daisy • Danny Boy • Dona Nobis Pacem • Down By the Old Mill Stream • Drink to Me Only With Thine Eyes • Greensleeves • Handel’s Largo • Happy Birthday • I Do Like to be Beside the Seaside • I Gave My Love a Cherry • I’ll Take You Home Again Kathleen • Jerusalem • Jesu Joy of Man’s Desiring • Jingle Bells • Joy to the World • Let the Rest of the World Go By • Loch Lomond • My Bonnie • My Wild Irish Rose • New World Symphony • O Holy Night • O Little Town of Bethlehem • Ode to Joy • Oh No John • Pokarekare Ana • Polovstian Dances • Pomp and Circumstance • Scarborough Fair • Shenandoah • Silent Night • Silver Threads Among the Gold • Skye Boat Song • Steal Away • Sweet and Low • Swing Low Sweet Chariot • The Gift to be Simple • The Water is Wide • Veni Creator Spiritus • Waltzing Matilda • We Wish You a Merry Christmas • What a Friend We Have in Jesus • When Johnny Comes Marching Home • When the Saints Go Marching In • The Wild Colonial Boy
+Ach du Lieber Augustin • Advance Australia Fair • After the Ball • All Through the Night • Amazing Grace • Annie Laurie • Auld Lang Syne • Aura Lee • Ave Maria • Away in a Manger • Banana Boat Song • Beautiful Dreamer • Botany Bay • Brahms’ Lullaby • Click Go the Shears • Country Gardens • Daisy • Dance of the Sugar-Plum Fairy • Danny Boy • Dona Nobis Pacem • Down By the Old Mill Stream • Drink to Me Only With Thine Eyes • The Gift to Be Simple • Greensleeves • Handel’s Largo • Happy Birthday • I Do Like to Be Beside the Seaside • I Gave My Love a Cherry • I’ll Take You Home Again Kathleen • Jerusalem • Jesu, Joy of Man’s Desiring • Jingle Bells • Joy to the World • Jupiter Theme • Let the Rest of the World Go By • Loch Lomond • My Bonnie • My Wild Irish Rose • New World Symphony Theme • Nocturne • O Holy Night • Little Town of Bethlehem • Ode to Joy • Oh, No John • Oh, You Beautiful Doll • Pokarekare Ana • Polovetsian Dances • Pomp and Circumstance • Scarborough Fair • Shenandoah • Silent Night • Skye Boat Song • Steal Away • Sweet and Low • Swing Low Sweet Chariot • Twinkle Twinkle Little Star • Veni Creator Spiritus • Waltzing Matilda • The Water is Wide • We Wish You a Merry Christmas • What a Friend We Have in Jesus • When Johnny Comes Marching Home • When the Saints Go Marching In • The Wild Colonial Boy

 Cover painting by Ron Deas